ancientagent/Gist-List/extension/README.md

 3. Enable "Developer mode" (toggle in top-right corner)
 4. Click "Load unpacked"
 5. Select the extension folder
-6. The Gister extension icon should now appear in your browser toolbar
+6. The GISTer extension icon should now appear in your browser toolbar

 ## Setup & Usage

 ### Initial Setup
 1. **Install the Extension** (see above)
-2. **Click the Gister Icon** in your browser toolbar
+2. **Click the GISTer Icon** in your browser toolbar
-3. **Connect to Gister App**:
+3. **Connect to GISTer App**:
-   - Enter your Gister account email and password
+   - Enter your GISTer account email and password
    - Click "Connect Extension"
-   - Authorization will be verified with your Gister account
+   - Authorization will be verified with your GISTer account

 ### Syncing Listings
-1. Open the Gister extension popup
+1. Open the GISTer extension popup
-2. Click **"Sync from Gister App"**
+2. Click **"Sync from GISTer App"**
-3. Your listings will be loaded from your Gister account
+3. Your listings will be loaded from your GISTer account
 4. Select listings you want to post

 ### Posting to Platforms